PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/Quantifying our world into data.md

 Look at the creative brief for more info about the content or ask Bram or Nitin a question in teams or by mail.

 ## 3) Watch or attend the [opening lecture](https://img.freepik.com/vrije-vector/binnenkort-onder-constructie-geel-ontwerp_1017-26685.jpg?size=338&ext=jpg)
-Time: Monday the 20th of September at 9:00 o'clock int the morning.
+Time: Monday the 20th of September at 9:00 o'clock in the morning.
-Place: Online on Microsoft Team: it should be in your agenda.
-If not, [click here](https://teams.microsoft.com/l/meetup-join/19%3a17PMQMfR4ntX_bdV9TDCQMIh5dTyPJibns2Pp1g76Os1%40thread.tacv2/1631095566063?context=%7b%22Tid%22%3a%220a33589b-0036-4fe8-a829-3ed0926af886%22%2c%22Oid%22%3a%225cef929d-ecf9-4fca-bf12-bc5ee065fc99%22%7d)
+Place: Online on Microsoft Team: it should be on your Teams Calendar.
+If not, [click here](https://teams.microsoft.com/l/meetup-join/19%3a17PMQMfR4ntX_bdV9TDCQMIh5dTyPJibns2Pp1g76Os1%40thread.tacv2/1631095566063?context=%7b%22Tid%22%3a%220a33589b-0036-4fe8-a829-3ed0926af886%22%2c%22Oid%22%3a%225cef929d-ecf9-4fca-bf12-bc5ee065fc99%22%7d).

 ## 4) Mock-Assessment
-**Mock-Assessments** test your knowledge and skills but **are not graded in any way.** Instead they are small excercises which; simmilar to real assessments, test your capacity to use you knowledge:
+**Mock-Assessments** test your knowledge and skills but **are not graded in any way.** Instead, they are small exercises which; similar to real assessments, test your capacity to use your knowledge:
 - Apply: use your knowledge in new situations
 - Analyze: draw connections among ideas
 - Evaluate: Justify a stand or decision
-- Create: Produce new or original work (although this is mostly done in projects though; because of workload considerations)
+- Create: Produce new or original work (although this is primarily done in projects though; because of workload considerations)

 <figure>
     <img src=".\assets\BloomsTaxonomy.png" />